simonrand/TiIntercom/README.md

 The build process can be launched using the build.py script that you find in the module's code root directory.

-As a result, the ti.intercom-iphone-0.1.zip file will be generated.
+As a result, the ti.intercom-iphone-0.2.zip file will be generated.

 **NOTE: if your Titanium sdk resides in the root `/Library/Application Support/Titanium/` directory, you need to change the value of the `TITANIUM SDK` variable in `titanium.xcconfig`**

 ## Changelog

+0.2 (2013-10-7)

+- Updated to v1.1.4 of the Intercom iOS SDK
+- Added support for loggingEnabled and requiresDisplayOffset
+- Improved logging support (module respects value set for SDK)

 0.1: